giacom0rovers1/geonode-explorer/README.md

 # geonode-explorer

 This is a tool to extract information and metadata about online geospatial resources through the GeoNode APIs.

-The `geonodexplorer` module defines a **content** class where the information is stored and could be saved to file or plotted.
++ `geonodexplorer.py` module defines a **content** class where the online information is stored and could be explored, saved to file or plotted.

++ `notebook.ipynb` contains a working demo of the module

 ***